 A: It depends on age, size, foundation type and how well the property has been maintained (or neglected).
 Our typical inspections last between 2.5 to 4 hours.
 We had one inspection that took 10 hours and 40 minutes but the home was quite large, very neglected and needed more than $100,000 in repairs.
 We stay onsite until we feel we have comprehensively evaluated the home–no time limit–and no extra fees for additional time needed.

 Q. What happens after the inspection?

-A: At Buford Home Inspection, we believe that once our clients establish a relationship with us, it is timeless and endless.
+A: At Sure Thing Home Inspection, we believe that once our clients establish a relationship with us, it is timeless and endless.
 We offer unlimited technical advice for as long as our clients like (whether it’s their home, a neighbor’s home or a friend’s home!
 Our inspectors have all this accumulated knowledge and expertise that we want to share.